nais/wonderwall/docs/dpop.md

 It invalidates the session when:

 - The configured client key changes.
-- Provider discovery no longer advertises a compatible DPoP algorithm.
+- The configured DPoP mode no longer matches the session.

 All replicas that share sessions must use the same client JWK.

-## Upstream Presentation
+## Upstream Requests

-The [`upstream.dpop`](configuration.md) setting controls how Wonderwall presents a DPoP-bound access token to the upstream resource server.
-It defaults to `false`.

-All [requirements](#requirements) must be met before `upstream.dpop` can be set to `true`.
-Wonderwall will reject the configuration at startup if any requirement is not met.

-When `upstream.dpop` is `false`, Wonderwall sends:
+When `openid.dpop` is disabled, Wonderwall sends:

 ```http
 Authorization: Bearer <access-token>
 ```

-When `upstream.dpop` is `true`, Wonderwall sends:
+When `openid.dpop` is enabled, Wonderwall sends:

 ```http
 Authorization: DPoP <access-token>